 - is developing a Business Plan which sets out the Parish Council's vision for the parish, its purpose, values, objectives and key priorities for the next three years;

 - has three major land assets in West Ashling for which it cares - the village green, the playground, the Parish Meadow - with the latter being rented out at a pepper corn rent;

 - manages the Speed Indicator Devices to help control traffic speed and improve safety through the Parish; and

 - upports, through donations, various initiatives including Victim Support, Samaritans, Funtington Primary School, Good Neighbours and the Church

 What being a parish councillor entails

 Parish councillors are community leaders who represent the interests of the community and are involved in decision-making, monitoring and getting involved locally.
 As a councillor representing your community, you will help keep it a great place to live and work.
-You will be supported in your role and will be expected to undertake training.
-You should be comfortable working electronically.
-You should have a positive outlook and a can-do attitude, and be willing to work as part of a team.
+You will be supported in your role and will be expected to undertake training sessions held by Sussex Association of Local Councils.
+You should be comfortable working electronically, have a positive outlook, a can-do attitude, and be willing to work as part of a team.

-The Parish Council meets 11 times a year in the evening of every second Thursday of the month.
-There are also four committees which meet regularly for detailed discussion of projects around the Parish.
+The Parish Council meets in the evening on the first Wednesday of every month except August.
+There are also three committees (Communication, Planning and Finance) which meet regularly and report into the full council on their respective areas of responsibility and how that may affect the Parish.
 Councillors are invited to join a committee if they are interested in a particular area of work, but they are not required to do so.